jhoerr/azfun-fsharp/README.md

 The Azure Functions platform recently introduced [Proxies](https://docs.microsoft.com/en-us/azure/azure-functions/functions-proxies) as a way to discretely route and redirect requests to other web/API services.

 Proxies play an important role in serving an SPA from a serverless platform.
 At a minimum, the client will need an `index.html` file and will potentially need other `.js`/`.css` assets.
-Proxies allow us to transparently satisfy a request to function webroot (`http://localhost:<port>/`) to a function (such as `Asset`) that can satisfy a request for the static `index.html` file.
+Proxies allow us to transparently route a request for the function webroot (`http://localhost:<port>/`) to some function that can satisfy a request for the static `index.html` file (such as our `Asset` function).
 In this repo we serve the static assets from the file system, but in production you may wish to serve those assets from Azure Blob Storage or CDN.

 The `proxies.json` file contains the following proxy definitions to satisfy requests to the webroot and subsequent assets:
 * `/` -> `/api/asset/index.html`
 * `/index.html` -> `/api/asset/index.html`
-* `/asset/{*path} -> `/api/asset/{path}`
+* `/asset/{*path}` -> `/api/asset/{path}`

 ## Error Handling

 This project uses [Railway Oriented Programming](https://fsharpforfunandprofit.com/rop/) to manage execution and handle errors.
-ROP is a pattern that keeps code clean anbd ensures all errors are handled and meaningfully reported.
+ROP is a pattern that keeps code clean and ensures all errors are handled and meaningfully reported.

-Consider a POST request such as `Hello` above.
+To get a sense of ROP, consider a POST request such as `Hello` above.
 To satisfy this request the POST body must be deserialized and validated.
-The essence of ROP is that we can break up these operations into discrete steps and create a workflow:
+In the ROP pattern we break up these operations into discrete workflow steps:

 ```
 request